4th of July Smoke Bomb Photoshoot: 15 Ideas That'll Blow Up Your Feed

 | Overcast | f/2.8 | 1/320 - 1/500 | 400-800 | Overcast diffuses smoke beautifully |

-For the complete settings breakdown across all shooting conditions, see our Smoke Bomb Photography Guide.
+For the complete settings breakdown across all shooting conditions, see our Smoke Bomb Photography Guide or the technical camera settings guide.

 How Many Smoke Bombs Do You Need?